Structured history before the appointment

 "How have you been since last time?" becomes answerable.

-What patients get
+What patients bring along

 One page, clinically readable: master data, Bristol distribution, mean pain, top triggers, IBS-SSS score.
-Patients bring it printed or by email.

 Practice handout for posting